ionuttbara/edge-remover/README.md

 - Removes Microsoft Edge from Windows System.
 - Removes Microsoft Edge Legacy and Microsoft Edge Chromium for Windows 10.

-## Features

-- The Fidelity/Melody Technology is used for removing Microsoft Edge System Packages (this will remove Microsoft Edge Legacy UWP)

 ## System Requiments

  - Windows 10 (all versions) and Windows 11 (all versions)
 - A system restore point before appling (if don't like the effect of the app).

 ## Apply script application

-Just run the terminal file.
+Just run the ".bat" file.
+The file can be found in release section or in the code.